In this guide, we’ll be discussing everything you need to know about how to take your own headshot (DIY headshots).

 4. Background

-When you’re taking a photo of yourself, it’s easy for your surroundings to look distracting in the background.
+When you’re taking a photo of yourself, your surroundings can easily look distracting in the background.

 When you’re not being photographed, take a look around from your subject’s perspective and see if there are any distracting elements in the background.